Raymond Atuguba

-Raymond Akongburo Atuguba is a Ghanaian lawyer and academic.
-He has been professor of general jurisprudence and dean of the University of Ghana School of Law from 2019 to 2024, where he has been a faculty member since 2002.
-He served as a Visiting Professor of Law and the Henry J. Steiner Visiting Professor of Human Rights at Harvard Law School from 2018 to 2019.
+Raymond Akongburo Atuguba also known as Raymon Atuguba is a Ghanaian lawyer and academic professor who is currently the Director of Legal Education at the Ghana School of Law.
+He has been professor of general jurisprudence and was the dean of the University of Ghana School of Law from 2019 to 2024, where he has been a faculty member since 2002.
+He served as a visiting Professor of Law and the Henry J. Steiner Visiting Professor of Human Rights at Harvard Law School from 2018 to 2019.
 In Spring 2024, he held the position of Bok Visiting International Professor at the University of Pennsylvania Carey Law School.

 Early life and education

 Atuguba was born in rural Ghana.
 He pursued his undergraduate studies at the University of Ghana, graduating with First Class Honours in Law (LLB) in 1997.
 In 1999, he obtained certification as a Barrister and Solicitor of the Supreme Court of Ghana from the Ghana School of Law, earning Best Student awards in Civil Procedure, Family Law, and Commercial (Insurance) Law.
 He furthered his education at Harvard Law School, earning a Master of Laws (LLM) in 2000 and a Doctor of Juridical Science (SJD) with distinction in 2004.
 Additionally, he earned an Executive Master's in Business Administration (EMBA) from the Ghana Institute of Management and Public Administration (GIMPA) in 2014.